 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 157 countries with more than 2,23,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We're a network of firms in 158 countries with over 250,000 people who are committed to delivering quality in assurance, advisory and tax services.
 Find out more and tell us what matters to you by visiting us at www.pwc.com.